 As we pulled to a stop in the drop-off lane, I kissed my boys and told them to have a good day.
 They mumbled their cool-teenager, monosyllabic replies and I was feeling grateful for normal Monday mornings.
 I drove away from the school, stopped for coffee, and turned on the radio as I began the trip to my office in the next town.
 I turned on the radio just in time to hear David Greene mention Noah Pozner, one of the students killed in Friday’s shooting.
 I turned on the radio just in time to hear him mention how many times the young boy was shot.
 I turned on the radio just in time to be snapped back to the reality of loss and communion of grief for the Sandy Hook children and their families.

-My emotional response was so strong and swift, I had to jerk my car off the highway and catch my breath — or slow my breaths, as it was.
+My emotional response was so strong and swift, I jerked my car off the highway to catch my breath — or slow my breaths, as it were.
 I railed at the radio, “Damn you, NPR!
-Too much!”
+Too much.”